Introduction to One Flew Over the Cuckoo’s Nest

 ii.
 What the Chronics are—or most of us—are machines with flaws inside that

 can’t be repaired, flaws born in, or flaws beat in over so many years of the guy running head-on into solid things that by the time the hospital found him he was bleeding rust in some vacant lot.
-(Part-I)
+(Part -1)

 These examples show that several things have been compared directly in the novel such as the first one shows the nurse compared to a tractor, the second shows chronic patients compared to machines, the third shows chronic patients again compared to dirt and the last one shows the nurse glaring like that of a dog.

-- Mood: The novel, One Flew Over the Cuckoo’s Nest, shows a light mood in the beginning but turns out torturing, terrorizing as well as suffocating until it reaches its end.
+- Mood: The novel, One Flew Over the Cuckoo’s Nest, shows a light mood in the beginning but turns out darker with torturing, terrorizing as well as suffocating until it reaches its end.

-- Motif: Most important motifs of the novel, One Flew Over the Cuckoo’s Nest, are invisibility, power, and imagination.
+- Motif: Most important motifs of One Flew Over the Cuckoo’s Nest are invisibility, power, and imagination.

 - Narrator: The novel, One Flew Over the Cuckoo’s Nest, has been narrated by a first person, who is Chief Bromden.

 i.
 Hum of black machinery, humming hate and death and other hospital secrets.
-(Part-I)
+(Part -1)

 The examples show the use of sounds such as humming in the first and contorted, gritted, and wrung in the second.

-- Parallelism: The novel shows the use of parallelism such as;
+- Parallelism: The examples of parallelism are given below,

 i.
 Black boys in white suits up before me to commit sex acts in the hall and get it mopped up before I can catch them.
-(Part-I)
+(Part -1)

 ii.
 He One Flew Over the Cuckoo’s Nest / 7 don’t know where I’m hid, but he’s smelling and he’s hunting around.
-(Part-I)
+(Part -1)

 All these examples show the parallel structure of clauses.

 i.
 Color so hot or so cold if she touches you with it you can’t tell which.
-(Part-I)
+(Part -1)

 These examples show paradoxes as the first one shows two contradictory ideas of hot and cold, the second shows of watching and acting and the third one shows the deaf and dumb.

-- Personification: The novel shows examples of personifications such as
+- Personification: The following sentences are examples of personifications,

 i.
 And, almost, see the apparatus inside them take the words I just said and try to fit the